-The Men's Fellowship Club, which was dated to meet Jan.
+The Men's Fellowship Club, which was dated to meet on Jan.
 4, has been postponed to Jan.
-11. Col. J. McNary, who was associated with General Pershing in France and who is a inventor of distinction, will be the speaker of the evening.
-To club will meet in the Social Rooms of the Presbyterian Church at 8 o'clock.
+11. Col. J. McNary, who was associated with General Pershing in France and who is an invitation will be the speaker of the evening.
+The inventor of distinction, will be the speaker of the evening.
+The club will meet in the Social Rooms of the Presbyterian Church, at 8 o'clock.
 All the men of the community are invited.